 One of the things about technological breakthroughs and scientific innovations is that they take a long time to reach the consumer level and most often cutting-edge green technology is largely unaffordable and falls beyond the economic reach of most people.
 That is exactly why a

-Recycling is a great practice and I keep posting about artists and DIY enthusiasts giving new life to junk.
-But, what about recycling in a more productive manner.
-I came across a project in which an electrician turned an old double decker bus into a
+Recycling is a great practice and we keep posting about artists and DIY enthusiasts giving new life to junk.
+But, what about recycling in a more productive manner?
+We came across a DIY project in which an electrician turned an old doubledecker bus into a

 The green home tour is on and during this tour going on in Portland and out of the 21 homes seen thus far, and the Build it Home Tour by Mike and Virginia Malone in Northeast Portland has something extra-ordinary and bizarre to it.
 Well